COMMON QUESTIONS

 To start, we hook a large vacuum and hose to both the cold (return) and hot (supply) sides of your ductwork system separately.

-We proceed to clean each vent seperately throughout your home with various brushes and air tools which sweep the debris into the main duct lines, where most of it is sucked away by the vacuum.
+We proceed to clean each vent seperately throughout your home with various brushes and air tools which sweep and brush the debris into the main duct lines, where most of it is sucked away by the vacuum.

 Our vacuum is equipped with a state-of-the-art HEPA MERV 17 filtration filter which ensures that 99.97% of the dust collected (down to 0.3 microns in size) will be captured by the vaccum.
 The vacuum literally cleans the air.